ratanahaerlavynah/dreamy/_poems/14-the-body-i-was-given-the-dream-i-remember.md

-She carried that name silently, not in her mouth (which spoke the language of survival), but in the tilt of her dreams, in the ache between syllables when others misgendered her soul.
+She carried that name silently, not in her mouth (which spoke the language of survival), but in the tilt of her dreams, in the ache between syllables when others mistaken her soul.

 There were nights she walked in sleep, not across landscapes, but through memories that had not happened yet: